rtulke/proxyreaper/README.md

 # Create a default configuration file
 python proxyreaper.py --config

-# Use automatic mode to download proxies from URLs defined in the config
+# Use automatic mode to download proxies from URLs defined in the config, in the part `[proxysources]`
 python proxyreaper.py https://www.google.com -A
 ```